qdread/dasypop/README.md

 ### Code

 Swanwick, R. H., Q. D. Read, S. Guinn, M. Williamson, K. L. Hondula, and A. Elmore.
 2021.
-Code accompanying "DasyPop: A Dasymetric Population Map Based on US Census Data and 30-m Gridded Estimates of Impervious Surface."
+Code accompanying "Dasymetric Population Mapping Based on US Census Data and 30-m Gridded Estimates of Impervious Surface."
 DOI:10.5281/zenodo.5750666.

 ### Dataset and article

 Citation will be included here when the dataset and article are accepted for publication.

-*Last updated by QDR, 02 December 2021*
+*Last updated by QDR, 10 January 2022*